JakeWharton/ActionBarSherlock/README.md

 ===================

-The `ActionBarSherlock` class is a helper designed to facilitate the use of the action bar design pattern across all version of Android leveraging the best APIs available.
+The `ActionBarSherlock` class is a helper designed to facilitate the use of the action bar design pattern across all versions of Android leveraging the best APIs available.

 The class will automatically use the [native ActionBar][1] implementation on Android 3.0 or later.
 For previous versions which do not include ActionBar, a custom action bar implementation can automatically be wrapped around the layout.
+Support for this goes all the way back to Android 1.5.

 All interaction with these action bars is handled through the optional extension of static classes which should be implemented in each Activity as